ramabharti8/ramabharti8/README.md

 - 💻 {( Currently working as a back-end developer at [YouthIndiaFoundation](https://www.youthindiafoundation.com/)-NewDelhi, it is a type of [NGO](https://en.wikipedia.org/wiki/Non-governmental_organization) and our team is currently working on a project named as YIE-       School. )}
 - 🧑‍{(I've always been able to look at things from a different angle and attempt to see something new in them.)
 I hope that with each new day, I would have multiple opportunities to learn everything, which would make me extremely pleased.
 New technologies have always inspired me to learn while also providing me with the opportunity to learn from them.)}
-- 👨🏽‍💻 {( Currently growing my skillset in [Machine Learning](https://www.analyticsvidhya.com/blog/2017/09/common-machine-learning-algorithms/) and [Data Science](https://www.ibm.com/in-en/analytics/data-science?utm_content=SRCWW&p1=Search&p4=43700052658080620&p5=e&gclid=CjwKCAjwjtOTBhAvEiwASG4bCOOPlVssk_4G8dh6UR3f61_GTWuGGigy4KQbieXS3AWBz5gug98I-BoCxI8QAvD_BwE&gclsrc=aw.ds). )}
+- 👨🏽‍💻 {( Currently growing my skillset in [Web Development](https://www.analyticsvidhya.com/blog/2017/09/common-machine-learning-algorithms/) and [Data Science](https://www.ibm.com/in-en/analytics/data-science?utm_content=SRCWW&p1=Search&p4=43700052658080620&p5=e&gclid=CjwKCAjwjtOTBhAvEiwASG4bCOOPlVssk_4G8dh6UR3f61_GTWuGGigy4KQbieXS3AWBz5gug98I-BoCxI8QAvD_BwE&gclsrc=aw.ds). )}

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=akankushjnvku&label=Profile%20views&color=32CD32&style=flat" alt="akankushjnvku" /> </p>
 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/2646423/screenshots/5507196/computer.gif">